Historic Zoning Commission

 - Proposed removal of two windows on the rear elevation: leftmost window on first-story, rear elevation and center window on second-story to be enclosed with siding.

 - Repair of the existing wood window trim on the diamond window on the right elevation.
-Installation of new glass into existing frame, replacing current boards.
+Installation of new glass into existing frame.

 - Existing asbestos shingle siding to remain.
 In sections requiring patching, applicant proposes to patch with fiber cement shingle siding.
 Repair of existing siding with in-kind fiber cement shingle siding.